Answers

 I checked it out in the 1881 census - It is described as Farraline House, Watford Field, and unfortunately the only person in residence on the night of the census was a 77 year old Letitia Gardener "Domestic Servant in Charge of House".
 The 1882 directory lists it under Miss Smith, Farraline, Colney Butts - so a quick look at a contemporary maps seemed appropriate.

 The above map of the area is from old-maps and was published in 1877.
 The current "roundabout" is approximately the triangular area at the top of Colney Butts. with the bottom edge being Farraline Road, the road from the south being Wiggenhall Road.
-I have marked the most likely property with a ? but the house might be too new to be shown.
 By 1900 the area along much of Vicarage Road would have been a mass of terrace houses.
 The area between Colney Butts and the Workhouse, now hospital (SW corner of map) is where the Watford FC football ground is.

 I also did a quick check on some Post Office/Kelly's directories of likely entries.